cognitect/transit-format/README.md

 ![Transit Overview](img/transit-overview.png)

 Both the writing and reading processes differentiate between _ground types_ and _extension types_.
 In general, instances of ground types are represented directly in MessagePack or JSON (although there are some exceptions).
-Instances of extended types are never represented directly in MessagePack or JSON, they are always encoded.
-Whether they are encoded in string, array or object/map form depends on whether the data is a scalar or a composite as well as whether it is being written to MessagePack or JSON. _Write handlers_ are used to recursively map instance of programming language types to Transit ground or extension types, which themselves map to ground types, while writing. _Read handlers_ are used to recursively map Transit values to instances of programming language types.
+Instances of extended types are never represented directly in MessagePack or JSON; they are always encoded.
+Whether they are encoded in string, array, or object/map form depends on whether the data is a scalar or a composite as well as whether it is being written to MessagePack or JSON. _Write handlers_ are used to recursively map instances of programming language types to Transit ground or extension types, which themselves map to ground types, while writing. _Read handlers_ are used to recursively map Transit values to instances of programming language types.

 ### Ground and extension types

 The two tables below lists all of the built-in semantic types and their corresponding tags.
 The first table lists scalar types, the second table lists composite types.
 The first column indicates whether the type is a *ground type* or an *extension type*.
-For each extended type, the rep tag, rep and string rep columns show the corresponding encoded form.
-The MessagePack, JSON and JSON-Verbose columns show how a tag and encoded form are combined in the target format.
+For each extended type, the rep tag, rep, and string rep columns show the corresponding encoded form.
+The MessagePack, JSON, and JSON-Verbose columns show how a tag and encoded form are combined in the target format.

 **Scalar Types**